 - People have told her that if she continues like this, she may die.
 But eating feels even more dangerous, and even when she tries to eat, she can’t.
 She is trapped.

 - Life is unbearable.
 She hates herself.
 She is full of shame, believes she doesn’t belong, doesn’t have a rightful place in this world.
-She is a horrible, lazy, greedy person, and she harms everyone around her.
+She is a burden – a horrible, lazy, greedy person who harms those who used to love her.
+Now they hate her.
 Every mealtime is unbearable.
-She wants to die to find some peace.
+If she were not alive, she would be in peace.

 - Hurting herself or others sometimes provides temporary relief from anxiety, shame and guilt.
-Anger sweeps away her doubts and helps her keep away from food.
+Anger gives her a boost too: it sweeps away her doubts and helps her keep away from food.

 - When someone does try to get through to her she pushes them away.
 She’s not worthy of care.
-And she needs to keep up the resistance to avoid eating.
+And if she’s nasty enough, they’ll give up on her and she can avoid eating.

 - She knows that she might be tube-fed or admitted to hospital.
 The thought terrifies her, so she eats just enough to avoid this.
 Or she may be relieved at the prospect that, at last, she will be in the hands of some competent adults who know how to rescue her.
 In which case she eats even less at home.